NicoOhler/Notes/Informatik/Machine Learning/Retrieval Augmented Generation.md

 **Small Language Models (SLMs)**: Smaller models with parameter sizes in millions or a few billion offer benefits such as faster inference times, lower resource usage and easier deployment on edge devices or resource constrained environments

-> You can also Download the pdf version of the taxonomy from Gumroad!

 ### 3. Evaluation

 #### 3.A — Metrics